 –What’s the number of your license plate hihihi?

+This Shrine involves some of my favourite Thai superstitions.
 Some people in Bangkok will look up a shrine in Sukhumvit 77 to get the blessing of a spirit to win the lottery.
 The spirits name is Mae Nak.
 She died prematurely while giving birth and her husband was at the time not home.
 The husband Maak was fighting in a war.

-Mae Nak dearly loved her husband so her spirit refused to move on to afterlife.
+Mae Nak dearly loved her husband so her spirit refused to move on to the afterlife.
 When the husband returned home he knew nothing about the death of his wife.
 The couple went on living as nothing had happened.

 One day the husband realized that she was just a ghost and he hid from her in a temple.
-The local ghost doctor came to the rescue and cut a piece of Mae Naks forehead bone and captured her spirit in a bottle.
+The local ghost doctor came to the rescue and cut a piece of Mae Nak’s forehead bone and captured her spirit in a bottle.

 Later, a shrine committed to Mae Nak spirit was constructed.
 The folktale is over 100 years old but to this day people still go to the shrine for guidance and trying to get signs to win the lottery and some men go there to try to avoid military service.
-The get the right draw in that lottery.
-Since Mae Naks husband was called to battle it is said that she is not in favour of military service and can be of help if you want to avoid it.
+They get the right draw in that lottery.
+Since Mae Nak’s husband was called to battle it is said that she is not in favour of military service and can be of help if you want to avoid it.

 Many years ago a snake fell on my chest from some temple ruin in Sukhothai historical park.
 It fell to the ground and I lightly stepped on it, but it didn’t bite.
 It just escaped.
 But my two Thai friends were so happy and said: – Khun Per.
 This means that you will meet your partner soon.
 Wasn’t sure if it was a good thing or not.
 But at the time I was more busy trying to calm down a bit after what for me was a completely new and unique happening.
-Also dreaming of a snake is said to a message that you soon will meet a partner.
+Also dreaming of a snake is said to be a message that you soon will meet a partner.
 And some people might think that seeing a small snake is equivalent to choosing number five in the lottery, and a large snake is a sure number six.

-In Thailand you might also be surprised to see when a neighbours house has been invaded by bees.
+In Thailand, you might also be surprised to see when a neighbours house has been invaded by bees.
 They just leave the beehive and the bees swarming around.
 This is very much considered to be a totem of good luck.
 Listening to a gecko calling ” geeechoo” “geechoo” 7 times should also be a good reason for buying a lottery ticket.
 And if a small lizard enters your house, speak to it softly and kindly and you will have some great fortune coming your way.

-The classic superstition that you can not cut your hair on Wednesdays in Thailand.
+The classic superstition is that you can not cut your hair on Wednesdays in Thailand.
 That it would be bad luck has probably something to do with the fact that royals had their haircut on Wednesdays in the past so it was both the fact that hairdressers were not available and that it was absolutely a no do to cut the hair as a common person on a Wednesday.
 No way that you could compare yourself to nobility.

 Monks recommended we have a silvered coloured car.
 Lucky us that we wanted the same.
 Well, 14 years later it is still working.
 We did get the blessing and sprinkling of the car.
 Thai people can be very pragmatic though.
-If they disagree with the colour suggested by the monks they might buy whatever color of the car they prefer, but to be on the safe side they will have a sign on the car saying that this is not a white car, it is a black car or!
-That would please both sides, monks and car owner.
+If they disagree with the colour suggested by the monks they might buy whatever colour of the car they prefer, but to be on the safe side they will have a sign on the car saying that this is not a white car, it is a black car or!
+That would please both sides, monks and car owners.

 Anyhow, I always found the perspective that something unlucky can anticipate something good as a bit charming.
 In Europe, I remember often hearing people worrying that something bad would happen to them after they had some luck or a stroke of success.
 So when in Thailand, take your chances to buy lottery tickets when “shit happens”.